BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/storages-api.md

   "readPermission": "{read_permission}",
   "writePermission": "{write_permission}",
   "capacity": "{capacity}",
-  "maxFileSize": {max_file_size}
+  "maxFileSize": {
+    max_file_size
   }
+}
 ```

 ...where

-- `{default}`: Boolean - the flag to decide whether this storage is going to become the default storage for the target project or not.
+- `{default}`: Boolean - the flag to decide whether this storage is going to become the default storage for the target
+  project or not.
 - `{volume}`: String - the path to the local file-system volume where files using this storage will be stored.
+This
-This field is optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-volume` (`/tmp`).
+  field is optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-volume` (`/tmp`).
 - `{read_permission}`: String - the permission a client must have in order to fetch files using this storage.
+This field
-This field is optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-read-permission` (`resources/read`).
+  is optional, defaulting to the configuration
+  flag `plugins.storage.storages.disk.default-read-permission` (`resources/read`).
 - `{write_permission}`: String - the permission a client must have in order to create files using this storage.
+This
-This field is optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-write-permission` (`files/write`).
+  field is optional, defaulting to the configuration
+  flag `plugins.storage.storages.disk.default-write-permission` (`files/write`).
 - `{capacity}`: Long - the maximum allocated capacity in bytes for storing files using this storage.
-This field is optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-capacity` (None).
+This field is
+  optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-capacity` (None).
 - `{max_file_size}`: Long - the maximum allowed size in bytes for files uploaded using this storage.
-This field is optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-max-file-size` (10G).
+This field is
+  optional, defaulting to the configuration flag `plugins.storage.storages.disk.default-max-file-size` (10G).

 ### Remote disk storage

 @@@ warning
-The Remote disk storage and it remote service implementation are now deprecated and will be removed in an upcoming release.
+The Remote disk storage and it remote service implementation are now deprecated and will be removed in an upcoming
+release.
 @@@

 This storage type relies on a remote HTTP service that exposes basic file operations on an underlying POSIX file-system.